-Fadhili gas-fired combined heat and power plant is a co-generation power plant to be constructed in the Eastern Providence of the Kingdom near Fadhili (FGP), which is located 50km away from Jubail Industrial City in Saudi Arabia.
-Located adjacent to the Fadhili gas processing plant, the co-generation power plant will have an installed capacity of 1,507MW.
+The Fadhili gas-fired combined heat and power plant is a co-generation power plant in the Eastern Providence of the Kingdom near Fadhili (FGP), which is located 50km away from Jubail Industrial City in Saudi Arabia.
+Located adjacent to the Fadhili gas processing plant, the co-generation power plant is designed for an installed capacity of 1,520MW.

-Saudi Aramco Power Holding Company and Saudi Electricity Company (SEC) hold 30% stake each in the project company, while ENGIE, which has been contracted to develop the plant on build, own, operate and transfer (BOOT) basis for a period of 20 years, holds 40% equity.
+Saudi Aramco Power Holding Company and Saudi Electricity Company (SEC) hold 30% stake each in the project company, while ENGIE, which was contracted to develop the plant on build, own, operate, and transfer (BOOT) basis for a period of 20 years, holds 40% equity.
 The companies own the project through a special purpose vehicle known as Fadhili Plant Cogeneration Company (FPCC).

-Construction on the project is expected to begin by the end of 2017, while operations are expected to begin from November 2019.
 The electricity generated by the plant will be equivalent to the consumption of 1.4 million people.
-The plant will also produce 1,447t an hour of steam and 768.8t an hour of feed water, which will be supplied to Saudi Aramco.
+The plant can produce 1,447t an hour of steam and 768.8t an hour of feed water, which is supplied to Saudi Aramco.

 The project is expected to create employment opportunities for more than 4,500 local people.